 “That Famous Sauce Mr. McIlhenny Makes” proved so popular with family and friends that McIlhenny, previously a banker, decided to embark on a new business venture by marketing his pepper sauce.
 He grew his first commercial pepper crop in 1868.
 The next year, he sent out 658 bottles of sauce at one dollar apiece wholesale to grocers around the Gulf Coast, particularly in New Orleans.
 He labeled it “Tabasco,” a word of Mexican Indian origin believed to mean “place where the soil is humid” or “place of the coral or oyster shell.”
 McIlhenny secured a patent in 1870, and TABASCO® Sauce began its journey to set the culinary world on fire.
 Sales grew, and by the late 1870s, he sold his sauce throughout the U.S. and even in England.

 TABASCO® Sauce is still made on Avery Island, Louisiana, to this day.
 In fact, about half of the company’s 200 employees actually live on Avery Island, with many of their parents and grandparents having worked and lived there as well.
-Paul McIlhenny, the current Chairman of the Board and CEO, is the sixth McIlhenny in a chain of direct descendants who have strived to preserve the legacy and traditions of the company’s creator.
+Anthony “Tony” Simmons, the current President and CEO, is the seventh McIlhenny in a chain of direct descendants who have strived to preserve the legacy and traditions of the company’s creator.